polyglotyyc/2024-planning/venue.md

   price?
 Good availability of break out rooms + big theatres
 * corporate shared space
   check with sponsors, some companies have access to shared meeting space with breakout rooms etc...
+* Platform Calgary
+* Kahanoff Centre
+* venue with or near catering / bar